vpac-innovations/tiny-marketing/README.md

 Then split it into two layers - one for lightening, and one for darkening, using masks.
 The white mask should have opacity of 3.5%; the black should be 7%.
 Export the two layers together to `textures/noise3.png`.

+### Scaling Down

+To scale it down to half HD, add `-s 960x540`, set `-b:v 5000k` and use a noise texture with the same resolution.

 ## Committing to This Repository